-Paul M. Cole, PhD, MSFS is an independent business consultant who specializes in international economics and political-risk analysis.
+Paul M. Cole, PhD, MSFS is an independent political economist who specializes in international economics and political-risk analysis.
 Regional expertise includes Sub-Saharan Africa, Europe & Russia, and east Asia.
 Functional expertise includes political-economy, international security affairs, force and diplomacy, telecommunications, and archive research.
 Clients have included the World Bank, the UN Development Programme, USAID, governments and parastatals, as well as private corporations.

 Dr. Cole is currently a Research Fellow on the faculty of the Polytechnical University of Turin, Italy (PoliTo).
 He is part of a team lead by the PoliTo Energy Department to assess the infrastructure, energy requirements, financing, and political risk of China’s Belt and Road Initiative (BRI), also known as the New Silk Road.